 - Blinter: a cold dazzle.

-- Kimmeridge: the light breeze which blows through your armpit hair when you are are stretched out sunbathing.
+- Kimmeridge: the light breeze that blows through your armpit hair when you are stretched out sunbathing.

 - Glassel: a seaside pebble which was shiny and interesting when wet, and which is now a lump of rock.

 Sallie Krawcheck and Bob Kulhan will be talking money, jobs, and how the pandemic will disproportionally affect women's finances.